 - Tor Guard(3000+ servers, 55 countries)

-Hopefully this post has raised awareness on data security and your privacy.
-Endeavour to use a VPN when handling sensitive data and information on the web.
+Hopefully, this post has raised awareness of data security and your privacy.
+Endeavor to use a VPN when handling sensitive data and information on the web.